PBS 55 of X — Bootstrap Content

 d-inline class).
 The reason for choosing inline block for the heading is to be able to vertically align it (with the

-align-middle class), and the reason for choosing inline for the paragraph is to allow it flow over multiple lines if needed.
+align-middle class).
+The reason for choosing inline for the paragraph is to allow it flow over multiple lines if needed.
 Below is the relevant code segment:

 <aside class="m-5 border border-info rounded p-2"> <h2 class="text-info d-inline-block align-middle">Did you Know?</h2> <p class="text-muted d-inline">The Cucumber is a member of the nightshade family of plants, along with the tomato, the melon, and even the potato!</p> </aside>